lbrantcollins/MasterMind-old/playerStory.md

 #### 1. Player enters their name (and chooses difficulty level)

   * The name allows for a personalized welcome to the game
-  * **Forthcoming feature: **  The level of difficulty is determined by the number of available colors the player would like to play with (4, 6, or 8).
-    * The MVP will be written with 4 available colors and no option to choose otherwise.
-Thus, the complete board will appear on the screen before the start of the game.

 #### 2. Computer choose a code at random

   * Since colors can be re-used in the code, each of the four positions may be filled with any of the four colors at random
   * Obviously, the code is stored and not displayed to the user
-  * Temporarily (during the development phase), the code will appear on the screen

 #### 3. Player chooses colors and positions for their guess